m-cochran/Randomerr/games.md

 Randomerr is a space for creative exploration.
 We share ideas, thoughts, and everything in between.

----
-layout: default
-title: Games
-permalink: /games/
----

-# Games

-Randomerr is a space for creative exploration.
-We share ideas, thoughts, and everything in between.

 <div style="display: flex; align-items: flex-start; height: 100vh;">
   <!-- Sidebar for game list -->
   <div style="width: 30%; padding-right: 20px; box-sizing: border-box; overflow-y: auto;">